Soldier performing a trap bar deadlift during an ACFT strength test as fellow soldiers observe and grade the lift

 These emphasize peripheral adaptations and neuromuscular resilience.
 They also indirectly support central improvements by increasing work capacity under stress.

 The timing of these changes varies, as shown in strength vs endurance adaptation timelines.
-No single type of training builds everything equally, which is why varied and progressive programming is so important.
+No single type of training builds everything equally, central adaptations respond to volume and time, peripheral adaptations respond to intensity and metabolic stress, which is why varied, progressive programming isn't a preference, it's a requirement.

 How to Train for Both